Alagris/MealyCompilerDocs/Wizja.md

 The foundation of modern technology lies in computability theory.
 There've been proposed dozens of various computation models.
 The most popular of them being Turing machines, unrestricted register machines, recursive functions, lambda calculus, cellular automata, circuit systems, algorithmic state machines etc. There are also many less powerful and specialized models such as primitive recursive functions, memory-restricted Turing machines, simply-typed lambda calculus, context-free grammars, determinisitc pushdown automata, finite state automata, regular expressions and many more.
 All of them (and many variantsof them) found extensive applications in industry.
 One of the models, called Mealy machines is especially heavily used in natural language processing, machine learning and formal specification of systems.

+##I think we should supplement the last sentence, because after enumeration of all models it looks like one of them, not like the main theme of the document.
+Maybe we can write a little bit more about advanteges or differences of mealy compiler.

 ### 2. Cel/Goal
 >Należy opisać, jaki problem zostanie rozwiązany dzięki projektowi, po co właśnie taki temat podejmujemy.
 Na przykład: